Control your IHC: primary antibody controls you should know

 1. Genetic methods

 In-situ hybridization: Its utility rests on the concept that a given mRNA expression co-occurs with the corresponding translation product (protein) at the cellular level.
 The recent and revolutionary development of branched DNA technologies, like RNAScope, has now enabled the application of in-situ hybridization on FFPE-tissues to provide for mRNA expression equivalent to immunohistochemistry protocols.
 Confounding factors or limitations: the expression of the protein can be distal from the site of mRNA-production within the cell (e.g. in neurons).
-Some transcripts may also have a very short turnover time within the cell prior to translation.
+Some transcripts may also have a very short turnover time within the cell before translation.
 Furthermore, some proteins may be less stable than their transcripts.

 CRISPR (knockout) / siRNA (knockdown): these represent approaches for guided removal or reduction of a protein within a cell and non-human in vivo models allowing the tissue to be fixed and prepared using the same procedure as the experimental animals.
 For CRISPR-based techniques, the gene expression of a protein is completely and permanently erased.
 With siRNA the reduction of gene expression is temporary.
 If you work with an antibody with high specificity for the gene products knocked out, no immunostaining should be detected.
 Confounding factors or limitations: these methods are only applicable for cells and animal models, not for human tissues.
 The success of these methods is also dependent on the genetic constructs and the transfection efficiency.
 Another confounding factor relates to the incompatibility of a knockout with cell viability.